phpDocumentor/fig-standards/proposed/phpdoc.md

   * [@author](#82-author)
   * [@copyright](#84-copyright)

-Each specific "Structural Element" MUST also inherit a specialized subset as defined in the sub-chapters.
+Each specific Structural Element MUST also inherit a specialized subset as defined in the sub-chapters.

 The PHPDoc parts MUST NOT be inherited when a replacement is available in the